How To Hibernate Your Ants - Hibernation Tutorial

 I think that this definition perfectly summarizes the concept.
 In other words, hibernation is nothing but a biological phase in which the metabolism of the animal slows down drastically, keeping active only the functions needed to stay alive.

-Now that we know what hibernation is, let’s discuss the reason behind this important biological phase.
+Now that we know what hibernation is, let’s discuss the reasons behind this important biological phase.

 Why Do Ants Hibernate?

-As we’ve seen before, ants, like many other animal species, like to hibernate during the winter months.
+As we’ve seen before, ants, like many other animal species, hibernate during the winter months.
 Now you may be wondering: but why do ants hibernate?
-Why they don’t just continue with their life all year long?
+Why don’t they just continue with their lives all year long?

-These are very interesting questions, to which there are lots of answers.
-The two main ones regard the environment, and the biology of the animal.
+These are very interesting questions to which there are numerous answers.
+The two main ones concern the environment and the biology of the animal.

 The Climate

 Let’s start with the climate.
 Let’s face it!
-Life in winter is a lot harder than in any other season!
-The cold temperature, the harsh weather, and the longer nights, make basic activities like searching for food and water extremely difficult.
+Life in winter is much harder than in any other season!
+The cold temperatures, harsh weather, and longer nights make basic activities like searching for food and water extremely difficult.

-And if we also add the snow, the game becomes almost unplayable!
-That’s one of the main factors that encourage an animal to pause for the winter months and wait for the spring of the next year to resume the usual life!
+And if we add the snow, the situation becomes almost unmanageable!
+That’s one of the main factors that encourage an animal to pause for the winter months and wait for the spring of the next year to resume normal life!

 The Biology Of Ants